1960s: Music

 The car song also emerged as a rock subgenre in the early 1960s, which focused on teenagers' fascination with car culture.
 The Beach Boys also dominated this subgenre, along with the duo Jan and Dean.
 Such notable songs include "Little Deuce Coupe", "409", and "Shut Down", all by the Beach Boys; Jan and Dean's "Little Old Lady from Pasadena" and "Drag City", Ronny and the Daytonas' "Little GTO", and many others.
 Like girl groups and surf rock, car songs also became overshadowed by the British Invasion and the counterculture movement.

 The early 1960s also saw the golden age of another rock subgenre, the teen tragedy song, which focused on lost teen romance caused by sudden death, mainly in traffic accidents.
 Such songs included Mark Dinning's "Teen Angel", Ray Peterson's "Tell Laura I Love Her", Jan and Dean's "Dead Man's Curve", the Shangri-Las' "Leader of the Pack", and perhaps the subgenre's most popular, "Last Kiss" by J. Frank Wilson and the Cavaliers.

 In the early 1960s, Britain became a hotbed of rock 'n' roll activity during this time.
 In late 1963, the Beatles embarked on their first US tour and cult singer Dusty Springfield released her first solo single.
 A few months later, rock 'n' roll founding father Chuck Berry emerged from a 2 1/2-year prison stint and resumed recording and touring.
 The stage was set for the spectacular revival of rock music.

 In the UK, the Beatles played raucous rock 'n' roll – as well as doo wop, girl-group songs, show tunes – and wore leather jackets.
 Their manager Brian Epstein encouraged the group to wear suits.
 Beatlemania abruptly exploded after the group's appearance on The Ed Sullivan Show in 1964.
 Late in 1965, the Beatles released the album Rubber Soul which marked the beginning of their transition to a sophisticated power pop group with elaborate studio arrangements and production, and a year after that, they gave up touring entirely to focus only on albums.
-A host of imitators followed the Beatles in the so-called British Invasion, including groups like the Rolling Stones and the Kinks who would become legends in their own right.
+A host of imitators followed the Beatles in the so-called British Invasion, including groups like the Rolling Stones, the Who and the Kinks who would become legends in their own right.